AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-09-06-fun-feature-flags/fun-feature-flags.md

 Feature branches were popular because they were straightforward to use and possibly because that was the best we had at that time.
 They still work well for small-scale projects.

-However, in larger teams, feature branches create technical debt.
+However, in larger teams, feature branches can create technical debt.
 Tasks may overlap, and keeping branches in sync becomes more challenging, slowing down the development process.

 Here are some other downsides: